Gong Review

 Pros:

-- Gong’s foiling background shows in how it’s designed to work with a harness and foil board, not against them
+• Gong’s foiling background shows in how the wings are designed to work with a harness and foil board

 Cons:

-- Less community feedback available than BRM, which has been in the parawingfoiling market longer.
-Fewer forum threads means less peer advice to draw on when troubleshooting
+• Less community feedback available than BRM, which has been in the parawing foiling market longer

 Community Feedback

-The most common praise centres on the power delivery: riders describe it as smooth and progressive rather than sudden, which is exactly what you want when you’re still dialling in your foiling technique.
-A handful of more experienced riders note that in very gusty conditions (sudden gusts of 30+ knots), a double-skin wing feels more composed, but this is a minority complaint and largely a conditions-specific consideration.
+The most common praise centres on the power delivery of the single-skin models: riders describe the Plus as smooth and progressive rather than sudden, which is exactly what you want when you’re still dialling in your foiling technique.
+The Neutra attracts riders who want more responsive handling without jumping to a premium brand.

-The main criticism across community channels is the limited peer network compared to BRM.
-BRM has been synonymous with parawingfoiling for longer, so there’s more accumulated community knowledge on forums and in groups.
+The main criticism across community channels remains the limited peer network compared to BRM.
+BRM has been synonymous with parawing foiling for longer, so there’s more accumulated community knowledge on forums and in groups.
 With the Lowkite, you may find yourself figuring things out more independently.
+That said, Gong’s community presence has grown noticeably as the range has expanded.

 How Does It Compare to BRM?

-Choose BRM if: You want the most community-backed option and you’re confident you’ll be in this sport for the long haul.
+Choose BRM if: You want the most community-backed option, the lightest possible wing, and you’re confident you’ll be in this sport for the long haul.

-These are starting points.
+These are starting points for the Plus V2 and Neutra V2.
 Local wind conditions matter as much as rider weight.
 If your spot regularly sees 20+ knots, size down.
-If you’re in a light wind location, size up.

 For a more detailed breakdown covering all parawing brands, see our full parawing size guide.